-For a control system to be designed well, it is encouraged to create the proper document to design the system and test to Validate & Verify Your Control System.
+For a control system to be designed well, it is encouraged to create the proper document to design the system and test to validate & verify your control system.
+Typically main specification components include the following.

-- User Requirement Specification - describes what users require from the System.
-User requirement specifications are written early in the validation process, typically before the system is created
+Describes what users require from the System.
+User requirement specifications are written early in the validation process, typically before the system is created.

 Cross Company has the experience you need to get your specifications developed in a cost-effective and timely manner.
 These documents provide a valuable tool for validation and verification of your control system.
 Let Cross Company use their experience to make your project easier.